 In September 2019, the IASB issued "Interest Rate Benchmark Reform - Amendments to IFRS 9, IAS 39 and IFRS 7".
-As a result of the on-going interest rate benchmark reforms there will be a period of uncertainty before affected hedged items or hedging instruments are amended.
+As a result of the ongoing interest rate benchmark reforms there will be a period of uncertainty before affected hedged items or hedging instruments are amended.
 These IASB amendments modify specific hedge accounting requirements to allow hedge accounting to continue during this period.
 In applying the amendments the Bank has made the following significant assumptions and judgements:

-- The interest rate benchmark reform specifically will not affect the probability of occurrence of cash flows for hedging relationships and as such the Bank will continue to meet the "highly probable" requirement for hedge accounting. - As part of the Bank's ongoing assessment of hedging relationships, on whether the financial instruments used in the hedging transactions are highly effective in offsetting changes in the fair value or cash flows of the hedged items, the Bank will assume that the interest rate benchmark reform will not affect the future cash flows.
-As such, the Bank will continue to apply hedge accounting for those hedging relationships that are expected to be "highly effective".
+- 1) The interest rate benchmark reform specifically will not affect the probability of occurrence of cash flows for hedging relationships and as such the Bank will continue to meet the qualifying criteria for cash flow hedge accounting. - 2) As part of the Bank's ongoing assessment of hedging relationships, on whether the financial instruments used in the hedging transactions have an economic relationship with the hedged items, offsetting changes their fair values or cash flows, the Bank will assume that the interest rate benchmark reform will not affect the future cash flows.
+As such, the Bank will continue to apply hedge accounting for qualifying hedging relationships.